 The nearest train station is Naganohara Kusatsuguchi Station.
 It takes around two and a half hours from Ueno by direct express train.
 From there, take the connecting 25-minute bus ride to Kusatsu.

 Flower Festival (May)

 Shirane Shrine Festival (July)

 Kusatsu International Music Academy and Festival (in August)

 Take the narrow alley near the Netsunoyu and explore the quaint arts and crafts shops, featuring milky glass inspired by the waters.
 Be sure to try onsen manju (steamed sweet buns) and onsen tamago (eggs boiled in the hot springs).
-Follow the alley all the way to Sainokawara Park, an open area where natural hot water surfaces in several pools.
+You can follow the alley all the way to Sainokawara Park, an area where steamy hot spring water gushes naturally.

 * The information on this page may be subject to change due to COVID-19.